Sedation & Anesthesia in Long Island City, NY

 Intravenous Sedation

-This form of sedation involves administering medication through an IV line (a small tube placed in a vein), providing a deeper level of sedation than nitrous oxide.
+This type of sedation involves administering medication through an IV line (a small tube placed in a vein), providing a deeper level of sedation than nitrous oxide.
 Patients remain conscious but are in a deeply relaxed state, often with little to no memory of the procedure.
-This type of sedation is particularly useful for intermediate-length procedures, such as wisdom tooth extraction.
+This is particularly useful for short but intense procedures, such as wisdom tooth extraction.
 A period of recovery is usually needed, and patients will require assistance going home after the surgery.

-Also known as general anesthesia, inhalation anesthesia renders the patient completely unconscious for the duration of the procedure.
+Often administered as an inhlaed gas through a mask or breathing tube, general anesthesia renders the patient completely unconscious for the duration of the procedure.
 This is typically used for more extensive surgeries where complete unconsciousness is necessary for patient comfort and safety.
-The anesthesia is administered through a mask or breathing tube and carefully monitored by an anesthesiologist throughout the procedure.
+The anesthesia is carefully monitored by an anesthesiologist throughout the procedure.

 No items found.